Skip to content

 What People Often Overlook

 Many people focus purely on the numbers and forget the emotional side of this decision.
 Carrying debt feels uncomfortable for some, while others are perfectly at ease with it.
-That personal comfort level is worth considering alongside any calculation.
+That personal comfort level is worth noting alongside any calculation.
 It can also help to think about stability — if your investment returns are variable month to month, the loan repayment is not.
 One approach is to treat the break-even rate as a prompt for reflection rather than a firm answer.

 One frequent oversight is comparing a fixed loan rate against an optimistic investment return without accounting for risk.
 Higher potential returns typically come with higher variability.
 It is also easy to overlook fees, taxes on investment gains, or early repayment charges on a loan.
 Running a few different scenarios through the calculator — adjusting the return rate up and down — can give a more rounded picture of where the real trade-offs sit.